xdmushui/partner-center-sdk/develop/get-subscription-analytics-by-search-query.md

 The filter parameter must be composed as a series of field, value and operator combinations.
 Multiple combinations can be combined using **and** or **or** operators.

 An unencoded example looks like this:
-- String: ?filter=Field operator ‘Value’
+- String: ?filter=Field operator 'Value'
 - Boolean: ?filter=Field operator Value
-- Contains ?filter=contains(field,’value’)
+- Contains ?filter=contains(field,'value')

 **Filter fields**